 What is the difference between rigger qualification and certification?

 Last month, we covered the Latest Qualified Rigger Standards according to the new ASME B30.5 standard.
-If you missed that blog, you can read it here.
+If you missed it, you can read our blog about rigger standards here.
+Something we didn’t cover, however, is the difference between rigging qualification and rigging certification according to OSHA and ANSI/ASME definitions.
+This blog will break down the difference between these two terms.

-Rigger Qualification
+Rigging Qualification

 Under the latest ASME standard, the employer must also obtain proof that the rigger has successfully completed written and practical exams, administered by anyone, that test:

-- Selection and use of applicable hardware
+- Selection and use of applicable hardware.

-- Applications of standard hitches
+- Applications of standard hitches.

-- Estimation of load weight, center of gravity, angle, and load movement
+- Estimation of load weight, center of gravity, angle, and load movement.

-- Inspection of equipment
+- Inspection of equipment.

 Qualified riggers do not have to be certified by an accredited organization or third party.
 A qualified rigger may very well be a person with extensive hands-on experience but no formal training or certifications.